harsh-bothra/HowToHunt/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 Some Tutorials and Things to Do while Hunting Particular Vulnerability.

-**Note: You Can Help Me Complete This List By Making Pull Request And Please Mention Your Twitter Handler at the End Of the file.**
+**Note: You Can Help Me By Completing This List With Making Pull Request To My Repository And Please Mention Your Twitter Handler at the End Of the file.**

-**All the Credits to All the Contributors Without You It Could Have Never Been possible**
+**All the Credits Will Go To The Contributors Becuse Without You Lovely People, This Could'nt Been possible**

-If You Want To Support Me You Can Buy Me A Coffee
+If You Want To Support Me Then You Can Buy Me A Coffee

 <a href="https://www.buymeacoffee.com/kathanp19" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>